-The buildings and grounds of the new campus are designed to be the ideal location for a residential environmental education for youth groups.
+The buildings and grounds of the new campus are designed to be the ideal location for overnight environmental education for young people.

-The trail system at NESC allows NatureBridge participants access to numerous teaching spots--forest study plots, nine distinct Sierra Nevada habitats, breath-taking views of the South Fork Merced River watershed, a former homestead, and a historic National Park Service fire tower.
+The trail system at the NESC allows NatureBridge participants access to a number of inspiring educational opportunities—forest study plots, nine distinct Sierra Nevada habitats, breath-taking views of the South Fork Merced River watershed, a former homestead and a historic National Park Service fire tower.

 There are three main routes departing from campus, connecting NatureBridge participants directly to miles of established trails and the Yosemite Wilderness and Sierra National Forest.

-The Henness Ridge campus promises fresh learning opportunities for students to engage in authentic, place-based learning.
+The NESC promises new learning opportunities for students to engage in authentic, place-based learning.
 These activities include:

 The new campus will ultimately grow to a capacity of 224 participants.
-The 60+ bed campus is the first phase of this outstanding project.
-The expansion of the center will involve building additional cabins, a formal dining hall, library, laboratory and classroom spaces.
+The 56-bed campus is the first phase of this project.
+The expansion of the center will involve building additional cabins, a formal dining hall, classroom with library and laboratory, administrative building, commercial kitchen, an NPS fire station with an onsite wildland fire crew, two outdoor amphitheaters, and outdoor campfire ring.

 The NESC will take the place of our Crane Flat campus.
 The National Park Service plans to restore the area around Crane Flat to its natural state once NatureBridge has fully vacated.
-Half Dome Village will continue to be a lodging option for participants in addition to the new campus.
+Curry Village will continue to be a lodging option for participants in addition to the new campus.

 NESC is located at the junction of Highway 41 and Henness Ridge Road, one half mile south of the turnoff for the Glacier Point road.
-The campus is 19 miles from Half Dome Village and adjacent to the Yosemite West community.
+The campus is 19 miles from Curry Village and adjacent to the Yosemite West community.

-The NESC sits at an elevation of 6,100 feet and is a picturesque example of an upper montane environment.
+Similar to Crane Flat, the NESC sits at an elevation of 6,100 ft. and is a picturesque example of an upper montane environment.
 Participants will gaze upon sugar pine forests and panoramic views of the South Fork Merced River watershed.
-Henness Ridge is peaceful and quiet refuge in a seldom visited corner of the park.
+Henness Ridge is a peaceful and quiet refuge in a seldom visited corner of the park.

-Due to higher altitude and surrounding trees, Henness Ridge temperatures are about 5 to 10 degrees cooler than Yosemite Valley.
-You can expect cold nights year round and snow cover throughout the winter season.
+Due to higher elevation and surrounding forest ecosystems, Henness Ridge temperatures are about 5 to 10 degrees cooler than Yosemite Valley.
+Not unlike Crane Flat, you can expect cold nights year around and snow cover throughout the winter season.

-Schools that have traditionally rotated smaller subgroups between Crane Flat and Yosemite Valley accommodations will now rotate between NESC and Yosemite Valley.
+Schools that have traditionally rotated smaller subgroups between Crane Flat and Yosemite Valley accommodations will rotate between NESC and Yosemite Valley.
 Given its similar elevation and environment, NESC will provide many of the same learning opportunities that Crane Flat has provided as well as many new opportunities for learning and exploration.
-Rotations should be created with an eye toward an even gender split with no more than 28 participants of one gender.

 Yes, adult teachers and group leaders will stay in the cabins with students.
 Sliding pocket doors enable adult leaders to manage the separation of sleeping spaces so that adults can choose to be mixed in the same or different rooms from students, in most cases.

 No, linens are not provided.
-Be sure to pack the following: sleeping bag, pillow, towel, personal toiletries, and a fitted sheet (twin size).
+Be sure to pack the following: sleeping bag, pillow, towel, personal toiletries and a fitted sheet (twin size).
+This equipment is included in the clothing and equipment lists for your program.

-Yes, dormitories and other common areas may be shared by other NatureBridge groups depending on the size of each group.
+Yes, student bunkhouses and other common areas may be shared by other NatureBridge groups depending on the size of each group.

 Family-style meals are served in the NESC dining hall.
 Meals are prepared by NatureBridge staff.

-The bath house is located a short walk from the dorms.
+The bath house is located a short walk from the student cabins.

-For more information about the NESC, contact the Outreach and Enrollment team at yosemitereservations@naturebridge.org or 209-336-0089.
+For more information about the NESC, contact Outreach and Enrollment Manager Carrie Anderson at yosemitereservations@naturebridge.org.

-To arrange a campus tour during your scheduled NatureBridge program, notify Operations Manager, Tony Ebstein, at YOSEoperationsmanager@naturebridge.org or 209-732-0139.
+To arrange a campus tour during your scheduled NatureBridge program, notify Operations Manager Molly Sennett, at YOSEoperationsmanager@naturebridge.org.

 NatureBridge